Wahyuzul/gorest/README.md

 ## How to Run

-To run this project, open terminal and use this commands:
+To run this project, follow this steps below:

 #### Run Create User test
 ##### open createUser.js then input user credential, save and run following command: